 Globally, at least 400 million people lack access to essential health services.
-Every year, more than one-third of them suffer financial catastrophe due to out-of-pocket healthcare expenditure.
+Every year, 150 million people suffer financial catastrophe due to out-of-pocket healthcare expenditure.
 Seventy percent of all deaths globally are a result of non-communicable diseases.
-Approximately 663 million people living in marginalised and resource-poor geographies still rely on unclean, unimproved water sources.
+Approximately 663 million people living in marginalised, resource-poor geographies still rely on unclean, unimproved water sources.
 Especially troubling is the 1.3 million adolescent deaths that occur annually, most of which could be prevented.

-As one of AKDN’s three key agencies in health, the Aga Khan Foundation (AKF) harnesses its longstanding work with communities and village organisations to enable people – particularly those living in geographically remote areas – to optimise their health and well-being, and reach their full potential.
+As one of AKDN’s three key agencies in health, the Aga Khan Foundation (AKF) harnesses its longstanding work with communities and village organisations to enable the optimisation of health and well-being and allow people to reach their full potential.
 This means improving the nutritional status of women, new-borns, adolescents and children, improving access to and the utilisation of integrated healthcare services, and improving adolescent health and well-being.